 Back pain is very common.
 In fact, it is estimated that 80% of the US population will experience back pain in their lifetime.
 Back pain comes in many forms, such as lower back pain, middle back pain, upper back pain, and low back pain with sciatica.

 The back pain treatment session starts with thorough examination of your spinal column in order to determine displaced vertebrae, damaged discs, and all possible sources of back and neck pain.
-Some tests will be performed and some questions will be asked as part of the examination, because many different conditions may cause back pain.
+Some tests will be performed and some questions will be asked as part of the examination, because many different conditions may cause ba

 Upper Back & Neck Pain